miningplanet/but-x/README.md

   - **Address Info:** Wallet address summary (balance, total sent, total received, QR code) and latest TX.

-- Custom social links like twitter, facebook, instgram github, or others like coingecko, coinmarketcapm paprika or any other external links.
+- Custom social links like twitter, facebook, instgram github, or others like coingecko, coinmarketcap or coinpaprika or any other external links.

 #### Customizable panels